Andrea writes on various topics from dating, couples, astrology, weddings, interior design, and gardens. She studied film and writing.

 31. You rely on your feelings more than your brain to make decisions.

-33. It's hard for you to move away from your family.
+33. It’s hard for you to move away from your family, so you deny yourself good opportunities to advance your career and self.

 34. You struggle to express your thoughts in words.
 You might show stress with random sounds and extreme facial expressions.